WebAssembly/spec/md-proto/WebAssembly.md

 **Validation**:
  - [Pop] a type from the type stack.
-[Merge] it with with the type of the [top] of the control flow stack.
+[Merge] it with with the type of the [top] of the control-flow stack.
 If the result is not `void`, push it onto the type stack.

 ### Basic Instructions